 Read in 2 mins Bible Activities and Sermons » Activity Type » Kids' sermon/message Print / Download Article Facebook Twitter Pinterest Email Preschool Children’s Message: Does Jesus Cry?
-Published: November 18, 2020 Use this children’s message to teach preschoolers that Jesus understands how we feel, even when we are sad and even we cry.
-You’ll need: a Bible, an adult volunteer to play the role of Jesus, and “religious” Band-Aids.
-If you can’t find religious Band-Aids from a Christian bookstore, gather some regular Band-Aids and write something like, “WWJD” (What Would Jesus Do?) or “Jesus Loves You” on them.
-You’ll need one Band-Aid per child.
-Preschool Children’s Message: Does Jesus Cry?
-Say: Have any of you ever been sad?
+Published: August 7, 2023 Use this children’s message to teach preschoolers that Jesus understands how we feel, even when we are sad and even we cry.
+You’ll need: a Bible an adult volunteer to play the role of Jesus Band-Aids Preschool Children’s Message: Does Jesus Cry?
+Ask: Have any of you ever been sad?
 What are some things that make you sad?
-(Pause for kids to respond.)
-Let’s all pretend that we’re sad.
-Encourage children to make sad face, slump their shoulders and pretend to cry.
+Say: Let’s all pretend that we’re sad.
+Encourage children to make sad faces, slump their shoulders, and pretend to cry.
 It’s not a lot of fun to be sad.
-OK, everyone can be happy again!
-When you see someone who is sad and crying, what do you do?
-(Pause.)
-When I see a friend who is sad or crying, I try to help.
-What are some ways we can help a friend who is upset?
-(Pause.)
-We can give our friend a hug.
+Okay, everyone can be happy again!
+Ask: When you see someone who is sad and crying, what do you do?
+Say: When I see a friend who is sad or crying, I try to help.
+Ask: What are some ways we can help a friend who is upset?
+Say: We can give our friend a hug.
 Or maybe if our friend has a skinned knee, we could give him or her a Band-Aid.
 Let’s play a game.
 Everyone find a partner.
 Tell each other one thing that makes you cry.
-Then put one of these Band-Aids over the place where the person hurts.
-For example, place the Band-Aid on your friend’s heart if he or she cries because of something sad.
-Place the band-Aid on your friend’s knee if he or she cries because of a skinned knee.
+Then help that friend put one of these Band-Aids over the place where the person hurts.
+For example, help your friend put the Band-Aid on his or her heart if he or she cries because of something sad.
+Help your friend place the Band-Aid on your friend’s knee if he or she cries because of a skinned knee.
 Give kids a couple of minutes to talk and to place the Band-Aids on each other, and offer help as needed.
-Say: What was it like to help your friend?
-(Pause.)
-Sometimes it’s hard to know how to help a friend.
+Ask: What was it like to help your friend?
+Say: Sometimes it’s hard to know how to help a friend.
 But because we’ve all been sad, we know what our friend feels like.
 That helps us to care for our friends.
 I know someone who cares for you all the time and knows just how you feel when you’re sad.
 Did you know that Jesus has gone through sad times just like you have?
 That’s why he can help us when we’re sad.
-Connecting to the Bible Say: Open your Bible to John 11:35.
-John 11:35 is the shortest verse in the whole Bible.
+Connecting to the Bible Open your Bible to John 11:35.
+Say: John 11:35 is the shortest verse in the whole Bible.
 It contains two words: “Jesus wept.”
 “Wept” is another word for “cried.”
 Jesus’ friend Lazarus had died and Jesus was so sad that he cried.
 So when you’re sad, Jesus knows just how you feel.
 Jesus is good at making us feel better when we’re sad.
 Let’s pray.
 Dear Jesus, it is so wonderful to know that you understand us when we’re sad.
 Thank you for comforting us when we’re upset.
 In your name, amen.
-When you look at the Band-Aid you’re wearing, remember that Jesus understands how you feel. © Group Publishing, Inc. All rights reserved.
+When you look at the Band-Aid you’re wearing, remember that Jesus understands how you feel.
+Looking for more preschool ideas?
+Check out these posts! © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!